Blog

 Don’t Get Caught in Your Vendor’s Business Model Transition

 You cannot serve two masters.
-Some would say it’s Biblical, I also think it is good business sense.
-I am seeing a LOT of companies jump on the “managed” bandwagon.
-Whether it’s managed IT, security, phones, lawn care….okay maybe not lawn care as much!
+Some would say it’s Biblical, but I also think it is good business sense.
+I am seeing a LOT of companies jump on the “managed” business model bandwagon.
+Whether it’s managed IT, security, phones, or lawn care….okay, maybe not lawn care as much!

-What is concerning is the “me-too” providers, attempting to transition to the managed service delivery model without the prerequisite experience and commitment to it.
-This is not something that can be copied from an established group, plugged into a pricing sheet and sold without a lot of DELIVERY experience.
+What is concerning is the “me-too” providers, attempting to transition to the managed service business model without the prerequisite experience and commitment.
+This cannot be copied from an established group, plugged into a pricing sheet, and sold without much DELIVERY experience.

-I am not saying businesses can’t grow, pivot, and change…happens all the time!
-What I am saying is that YOU do not want to be part of their transformation.
+I am not saying business models can’t grow, pivot, and change…it happens constantly!
+I am saying that YOU do not want to be part of their transformation.
 Technology is too critical in today’s businesses to mess around with.
-To keep this from happening ask these simple questions to any group that is proposing managed services to you:
+To keep this from happening, ask these simple questions to any group that is proposing managed services to you:

 2. Do they offer other plans/models?
 It is a huge red flag when the group still offers as-needed, project, and other one-off support services.
 In a well-run managed provider it’s an all or nothing proposition, you cannot serve both managed and hourly Clients out of the same resource pool.